pentagram-lang/pentagram-ideas/plans/continuation-marks.md

 By using a language-level construct of continuation marks to manage composable stack state, it's now possible...

-1. For all of these features to be built using Tacit itself, not a lower-level language that has special stack inspection rights
+1. For all of these features to be built using Pentagram itself, not a lower-level language that has special stack inspection rights
-2. For all Tacit developers to introduce their own dynamic constructs built on continuation marks
+2. For all Pentagram developers to introduce their own dynamic constructs built on continuation marks

 ## Implementation